Patient Information for Hydrogen Peroxide cleaning for Ear Infections/Ear Wax

 Who is this information for?

 This information is for patients, families and carers to manage ear cleaning for individuals with middle and outer ear infections or ear wax.
 The cleaning of ears with hydrogen peroxide should only be undertaken as instructed by a health professional.

-How does it clean the ears?
+What is hydrogen peroxide and how does it clean ears?

-It works by mechanically assisting to soften and remove debris when instilled into the ear.
+Hydrogen peroxide works by mechanically assisting to soften and remove debris when instilled into the ear.

 Hydrogen peroxide ear drops can be used as prevention medication 1-3 times per week to clear wax and to keeps ears clear from debris.